Syed Nazeer Niazi: Introduction to the History of Science

-His articles on Islamic concept of state in Muslim League journal "manshoor" published in Delhi in 1945 constitute an important historical material on this subject.
+His articles on Islamic concept of state in Muslim League journal "Manshoor" published in Delhi in 1945 constitute an important historical material on this subject.

 Tolu-e-Islam

-In 1935, according to the instructions of Sir Muhammad Iqbal, He initiated and edited, a journal Tolu-e-Islam named after the famous poem of Sir Muhammad Iqbal, Tulu'i Islam.
+In 1935, according to the instructions of Sir Muhammad Iqbal, he initiated and edited, a journal Tolu-e-Islam named after the famous poem of Sir Muhammad Iqbal, Tulu'i Islam.
 He also dedicated the first edition of this journal to Sir Muhammad Iqbal.
-His first article in this journal was "Millat Islamia Hind" The Muslim nation of India.
-This journal played an important part in the Pakistan movement.
+His first article in this journal was "Millat Islamia Hind" The Muslim Nation of India.
+This journal played an important part in the Pakistan Movement.

 Afterward, this journal was continued by Ghulam Ahmed Pervez, who had already contributed many articles in the early editions of this journal.
 He also named his movement as Tolu-e-Islam (Resurgence of Islam).
 This journal is still published by Idara Tolu-e-Islam.
-Initially, "Its primary object was to tell the people (of British India" that according to the Quran, ideology and not geographical boundary, was the basis for the formation of nation, and that a politically independent state was pre-requisite to live in Islam.
+Initially, "Its primary object was to tell the people of British India that according to the Quran, ideology and not geographical boundary, was the basis for the formation of nation, and that a politically independent state was pre-requisite to live in Islam."
 For this it has to face not only the British and Hindu opposition but also the fanatic nationalism of Muslim individuals and groups such as represented by the Jamiat-ul-Ulema, Ahrar-e-Islam, etc.

-After the emergence of Pakistan, the chief objective before (the journal) Tolu-e-Islam was to propagate the implementation of the principle which had inspired the demand for a separate Muslim state; that is, to help transform the live force of Islamic Ideology into the Constitution of Pakistan.
+After the emergence of Pakistan, the chief objective before Tolu-e-Islam was to propagate the implementation of the principle which had inspired the demand for a separate Muslim state; that is, to help transform the live force of Islam into the Constitution of Pakistan.